 So what goes in to deciding when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters normally need to be switched out every month and 3 inch filters should be swapped out every three months, depending on the recommendations of the filter manufacturer.

 - Home habits: if you have pets in your home, it could make sense to change your filter more often because of pet dander.
 If you have someone in the house that has allergies or asthma, consider replacing your home’s air filter more regularly to help ease their symptoms.

 Now you’re probably wondering how to swap out your furnace filter.
 Obviously this will vary depending on what furnace you have, but usually:

-At Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 901-235-1196 or set up an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

 - When adding the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the proper direction.
 In nearly all cases, the arrow should point to the main part (or top) of the furnace.